The Layoff Lady

 • Offsetting Specific Costs: You may receive a payment or stipend to offset your costs for various expenses.
 Here are a few examples: gym membership, home office setup, internet access, cell phone access, uniforms, passport, mileage, lunch, parking, travel, rent, and student loan payments.

-Insurance and Benefits, At Least Partially Employer Paid
+Benefits, At Least Partially Employer Paid

 • Life Insurance: Employers may pay for a life insurance plan.
-The coverage may be a set amount, like $50,000, or a multiple of the employee’s salary.
+The coverage may be a set amount, like $50,000, or a multiple of the employee’s annual salary.

-• Employee Assistance Program (EAP): Usually employers include EAP access to give their employees access to counseling services as needed, referrals, basic budgeting help, and basic legal assistance as needed.
+• Employee Assistance Program (EAP): Usually, employers include EAP access to give their employees access to counseling services as needed, referrals, basic budgeting help, and basic legal assistance as needed.

 Access To Purchase Additional Benefits